 - Encourage your customer to contact you offline so you can discuss the issue in more detail – whether it’s through a messaging app, email or over the phone.

 Here’s an example of a template you can use for responding to complaints or bad reviews:

 Once they’ve contacted you privately, find out what their complaint is about, and see if there’s anything you can do to address the situation.
-This may include offering them a voucher or a refund, or arranging a face-to-face meeting with the customer.
+This may include offering a voucher or refund, or arranging a face-to-face meeting with the customer.

 3. Always stay professional

 It can be easy to lose your cool when someone is saying bad things about your business.
 But if you respond to all feedback politely and professionally, it speaks volumes about the integrity of your business to other customers.

 That said, you shouldn’t accept aggressive or abusive comments – or those from people who may attempt to troll you, or have malicious intentions in attacking your business online.
 Again, encourage them to contact you offline, so you can deal with the situation.